Recently, graduation season has seen the University of Cape Town, upper campus, Jameson Hall abuzz with smiles, gowns and degree scrolls.

 Fortunately, members of the South African Students Movement were not complacent with the indoctrination of their dehumanization through Bantu education.
 Learners across the township of Soweto (about 3000 to 10 000) mobilized and organized to protest against being taught in languages they did not understand and against the oppressive Bantu educational system in its entirety.
 It was a resistance for access to equal and good quality education.
 However, since knowledge is power…

 Their protest was met with violent hostility from Apartheid police with guns, live ammunition, stunt grenades and tanks descended upon Soweto.
-Where the number of students killed was unclear due to the Apartheid government endeavours to conceal and minimize the actual tragedy of lives lost; the government reported 23 people killed whereas international media alluded to approximately 200 students being killed.
+Where the number of students killed was unclear due to the Apartheid government’s endeavours to conceal, minimize & trivialize the actual tragedy of lives lost.
+The government reported 23 people killed whereas international media alluded to approximately 200 students being killed.
 One of which was the tragic death of Hector Peterson as shown in the image below.

-Similarly, 40 years later, the youth of 2016 took to Parliament in Cape Town to protest through the Fees Must Fall movement for free and decolonial education.
+In the same breath yet similar vain, 40 years later, the youth of 2016 took to Parliament in Cape Town to protest as members of the Fees Must Fall.
+A movement for free and decolonial education.
 Where again, the youth was met with violent South African police with rubber bullets, teargas and stunt grenades.

-Decolonial education because of the Eurocentric standards of education that often entail problematic rhetoric that prioritizes Western history, ideology and discourse.
-That is often inapplicable and ineffective in the context of a developing and culturally diverse country like South Africa.
+Decolonial education because of the Eurocentric standards of education that often entail problematic rhetoric.
+By prioritizing Western history, ideology and discourse.
+Which is often inapplicable and ineffective in the context of a developing and culturally diverse country like South Africa.

 The major issue with Eurocentric epistemology is that by prioritizing Western ideals of science, literature and beauty.
 It teaches and perpetuates oppressive patriarchal systems that center cis gender, hetero-normative, able- bodied white men.
 Alienating any identity politics alternative to that.